microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Enum

-A helpful addition to the standard set of datatypes from JavaScript is the 'enum'.
+A helpful addition to the standard set of datatypes from JavaScript is the `enum`.
 Like languages like C#, an enum is a way of giving more friendly names to sets of numeric values.

 ```ts
 enum Color {Red, Green, Blue};